isomerpages/sportsg-sportcares/index.md

       image: /images/Website-Hero-Banner.jpg
       alt: Image alt text
 notification: "We celebrate 10 years of Changing Lives Through Sport this year!
-  And you can join us on the SportCares Journey by giving to our cause at the link below this image. "
+  And you can join us on the SportCares Journey by giving to our cause via the link below this image. "
 ---